-This article explains all necessary steps for successful use of ApexSQL source Control for the first time.
+This article explains all necessary steps for the successful use of ApexSQL Source Control for the first time.

-ApexSQL Source Control is a Microsoft SQL Server Management Studio add-in, which integrate source control with SQL Server database development.
+ApexSQL Source Control is a Microsoft SQL Server Management Studio add-in, which integrates source control with SQL Server database development.

-Before download and install the add-in, there are some hardware and software minimal requirements that have to be met.
+Before the add-in is downloaded and installed, there are some hardware and software minimal requirements that have to be met.
 All the hardware and software requirements minimal requirements are listed in the Minimum requirements for installing ApexSQL Source Control article.

-Before installing the add-in, is a good idea to check supported software, just to be sure that the add-in can be used without any problems, in setup environment.
+Before installing the add-in, is a good idea to check supported software just to be sure that the add-in can be used without any problems in the setup environment.
 In the Supported software for ApexSQL Source Control article, are listed all supported Windows versions, SQL Server versions, SQL Server editions, SQL Server Management Studio add-in integration and source control systems.

 After all these requirements are checked and fulfilled, the installation process can be started.
-The Setup wizard gives the possibility to choose in which version of Microsoft SQL Server Management Studio ApexSQL Source Control will be integrated.
+After the initial welcome screen, the Setup wizard gives the possibility to choose which version of Microsoft SQL Server Management Studio ApexSQL Source Control will be integrated into:

-One more thing before starting to use ApexSQL Source Control, is to check all necessary permissions for handling SQL Servers and databases.
-Different type of permissions are required for the Dedicated and for the Shared development models.
+One more thing before starting to use ApexSQL Source Control is to check all necessary permissions for handling SQL Servers and databases.
+Different types of permissions are required for Dedicated and Shared development models.
 All the required permissions are listed and explained in the Permissions in ApexSQL Source Control article.

 The first step in putting a database under source control is to link it.

-This action will open the Source control setup wizard.
+This action will open the Source control setup window.

-With ApexSQL Source Control a database can be linked to several source control systems.
-For some of them, like Git and Team Foundation Server, before the linking process can be started, additional requests must be fulfilled.
-The explanations about how to meet those requests, for Git and Team Foundation Server, are listed in the following articles:
+With ApexSQL Source Control, a database can be linked to several source control systems.
+For some of them, like Git and Team Foundation Server (Azure DevOps Server/Services), before the linking process can be started, additional requests must be fulfilled.
+The explanations about how to meet those requests, for Git and Team Foundation Server (Azure DevOps Server/Services), are listed in the following articles: